 In May 2014 the IASB issued IFRS 15 Revenue from Contracts with Customers.
-The new standard is effective for annual periods beginning on or after January 1, 2017.
+The new standard is effective to years beginning on or after January 1, 2018.
 Earlier application is permitted.

 IFRS 15 will replace IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfer of Assets from Customers, and SIC 31 Revenue - Barter Transactions Involving Advertising Services.